Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 Step 3: Add Your Location and Service Area

 Google lets you set a service area radius for delivery-based businesses like cloud kitchens, too.
-This ensures that whether customers are searching nearby or checking delivery options, your restaurant appears where it matters most.
+This ensures that whether customers are searching nearby or checking delivery options, your restaurant appears at the top.

 Step 4: Verify Your Listing